What is a VPN?

 There are no perfect cybersecurity products, and using a VPN comes with some risks as well.
 Here are some potential VPN vulnerabilities that you should be aware of:

-2. Hackers can impersonate VPN servers and intercept your data if your VPN is insecure.
+- Hackers can impersonate VPN servers and intercept your data if your VPN is not secure.

-3. Your real IP address can leak if a VPN server goes down while you’re connected and compromise your privacy.
-Premium VPNs offer kill switch features to disable your Internet connection when the VPN drops.
+- Your real IP address can leak if a VPN server goes down while youβre connected, compromising your privacy.
+Premium VPNs offer kill switch features to disable your internet connection when the VPN drops.

-4. Your data is probably being sold if a VPN service is free.
-Think about it: the maintenance of server fleets costs money.
+- Your data is probably being sold if a VPN service is free.
+Think about it: the maintenance of VPN server fleets costs money.
 Hence, when the service is free, the money has to come from somewhere.
-In many cases, the VPN is collecting your data and selling it off to third parties.
+In many cases, the VPN is collecting your data and selling it to third parties.

-5. Some VPNs log user data, even though the logging may not be extensive.
+- Some VPNs log user data, even though the logging may not be extensive.
 There have been instances of several VPN providers handing over user data to governments when asked.
-That’s why it’s important to make sure that your chosen provider is a no-logs VPN.
+Thatβs why itβs essential to ensure your chosen provider is a no-logs VPN.

-6. VPN doesn’t protect your from malware.
-For enhanced protection from viruses, malware, trojans, or bots, you should use antivirus software.
+- VPN doesnβt protect you from malware.
+You should use antivirus software for enhanced protection from various types of malware, including viruses and trojans.
 Some premium VPN providers, such as NordVPN or Surfshark, offer antivirus or ad blocker features that can serve you well in this case.

 What to look for when choosing a VPN?

 VPN services are not made equal.
-Some of them have more features, better security measures.
+Some have more features and better security measures.
 Others have completed third-party audits that add credibility to their transparency claims.
-When choosing a VPN service, you’re making a conscious decision to trust a company with your data.
+When choosing a VPN service, youβre making a conscious decision to trust a company with your data.
 The least you could do is invest time in some research.

 Here are a few things to look out for: